grnet/snf-image-creator/docs/install.rst

 ------

-For *CentOS 6* you can use our official packages hosted at the *synnefo* repository of the openSUSE Build Service.
+For *CentOS 6* you can use our official packages hosted at the *synnefo* repository of the OpenSUSE Build Service.

 Add the *synnefo* repository for *CentOS 6* to the yum repositories list: